tayyabahamna-design/EDUSENSEI/replit.md

 ## Overview

-Tutor's Assistant is a comprehensive web application designed to help teachers manage their classrooms efficiently.
-The application provides tools for attendance tracking, lesson planning, AI-powered grading, quiz generation, and an intelligent chatbot assistant.
-Built with a clean, colorful interface using pink, yellow, and blue themes, it aims to make teaching tasks more manageable and engaging.
+Tutor's Assistant is a focused web application designed to help teachers manage classroom attendance efficiently.
+The application provides tools for daily attendance tracking, weekly reporting with WhatsApp sharing, and an AI chatbot assistant for lesson planning.
+Built with a clean, colorful interface using pink, yellow, and blue themes, it aims to make attendance management simple and effective.

-The application serves as a prototype that simulates AI-powered features while providing practical functionality for day-to-day teaching activities including roster management, calendar-based planning, student assessment, and lesson preparation assistance.
+The application serves as a practical tool for day-to-day teaching activities, specifically focusing on attendance management with accurate statistics calculation and convenient sharing capabilities for parent communication.

 ## User Preferences